MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/quickstart-portal.md

 1. Copy or record the value from the **Connection string** field.

     > [!IMPORTANT]
-    > The connection string in the portal does not include the username and password values.
-You must replace the `<user>` and `<password>` placeholders with the credentials you entered when you created the cluster.
+    > The connection string in the portal does not include the password value.
+You must replace the `<password>` placeholder with the credentials you entered when you created the cluster or enter password interactively.

 ## Clean up resources